ComplianceAsCode/content/docs/manual/developer/03_creating_content.md

 -   **Do not** use capital letters

--   If product versions are required, use major versions only.
-For example, `rhel7`, `ubuntu16`, etc.
+-   If product versions are required, use major or LTS versions only.
+For example, `rhel7`, `ubuntu2004`, etc.

--   If the content to be produced does not matter on versions, **do not** add version numbers.
+-   If the content does not depend on specific versions, **do not** add version numbers.
 For example: `fedora`, `firefox`, etc.

 -   In addition, use only a maxdepth of 3 directories.